 - Neurological signs resulting in seizures and neck pain (infrequent)

-Although the two forms of anaplasmosis present with different signs, both may pose a serious threat to your dog's health and can be difficult to diagnose, based on signs alone.
+Although the two forms of anaplasmosis present with different signs, both may pose a serious threat to your dog's health and can be difficult to diagnose, based on clinical signs alone.

 - Electrolyte tests to ensure your dog isn’t dehydrated or suffering from an electrolyte imbalance